SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 **Bonus**: Any mechanism that improves the RDT transfer rate is permitted.
 If you have any ideas, please confirm with the instructors or SAs before you start. **(20 bonus pts)**

 We will give the bonus points based on the performance of your implemented sockets.
 The metrics to evaluate the performance of your RDTSocket are **throughput of your socket/throughput of python UDP and the RTT** (tentatively).
-We will set a baseline (to be announced later) for this metric.
-Any groups that perform higher than the baseline can get bonus points.
+We will set a baseline (to be announced later) for these metrics.
+Only the groups that perform better than the baseline can get bonus points.
 We will rank your performance among all the groups in the class.
 You must test the performance during the final demonstration.

 <!-- ## 2.2 Presentation (30 pts)